A tympanum from Gosmer in East Jutland

 the male with very large, cylindrical penis and the woman clutching her pregnant belly:

-the pair are evidently an encouragement to populate land ethnically and religiously cleansed.
+the pair are possibly an encouragement to copulate and populate.

 This was the first Spanish church that I vsited after landing at Baracas airport, Madrid, in 1978.